TREES PARTNER WITH HUMANITY AS MUCH AS HUMANITY EMBRACES THE PARTNERSHIP

 LIVING NEAR TREES MAY IMPROVE YOUR HEALTH

 “‘Most of us intuitively understand that nature is good for our health.
-But scientific research testing, verifying and evaluating this connection is rare,’ said Katharine Hayhoe, chief scientist of The Nature Conservancy.
+But scientific research testing, verifying and evaluating this connection is rare,’ said Katharine Haymow, chief scientist of The Nature Conservancy.
 ‘These recent findings from the Green Heart Project build the scientific case for the powerful connections between the health of our planet and the health of all of us.’” cont

 ‘A PHOENIX FROM THE ASHES’: HOW THE LANDMARK TREE IS FARING A YEAR AFTER MAUI WILDFIRE